- Students will apply knowledge of mathematics and chemistry to typical problems encountered in chemical engineering practice.

 Students who successfully fulfill all of these requirements with a GPA of at least 3.50 in the three hours of ECHE 497, 3.50 in all major courses, 3.50 in all engineering courses, and 3.50 overall, will be awarded their degree with “Distinction in Chemical Engineering” upon graduation.

-Major GPA requirement policies are described in the College of Engineering and Computing section of this bulletin.
-For the purpose of these policies, the following courses are used to determine the Major GPA for the Chemical Engineering B.S.E. program: all Lower Division Engineering courses, all Chemical Engineering Major courses, and all Engineering Electives.
+Program GPA requirement policies are described in the College of Engineering and Computing section of this bulletin.
+For the purpose of these policies, the following courses are used to determine the Program GPA for the Chemical Engineering B.S.E. program: all Lower Division Engineering courses, all Chemical Engineering Major courses, and all Engineering Electives.